Exponential periods and o-minimality: Introduction

 After settling notation in \xref{sec:not}, we review o-minimal structures for those readers not familiar with the theory in \xref{ssec:omin}.
 In \xref{sec:definable-manifold}, we introduce the notion of a definable $C^p$-manifold with corners because rapid decay homology has a natural description in such terms.
 We set up the theory of integration of differential forms.
 The main result is \xref{thm:omin_volume}: certain integrals can be expressed as volumes.

 In \xref{realblow}, we review the construction of the real oriented blow-up and show that it is a semi-algebraic manifold with corners.

-\xref{sec:naive} discusses naive exponential periods and their variants, in particular convergence.
+\xref{sec:naive} discusses naive exponential periods and their variants, in particular the issue of their convergence.
 By applying the results of \xref{sec:definable-manifold} we establish that they can be expressed as volumes, the first step in our comparison result.

 In \xref{sec:exp}, we review the definition of rapid decay homology and twisted de Rham cohomology and the period isomorphism, concentrating on the more accessible smooth affine case.
 The technical \xref{sec:triangle} discusses existence and properties of triangulations of semi-algebraic manifolds.
 This is crucial input for the inclusion of the set of cohomological exponential periods into naive exponential periods.